- Centrifugal Pumps

-Self-priming pumps are unique.
-As the name suggests, they actually have the ability prime themselves under suction lift conditions.
-They draw fluid up from tanks or pits below, making them easier and safer to work on than pumps that work below ground.
-Under the right conditions, they’ll free themselves of entrained gas and pump normally on their own, but sometimes, they can’t.
-Why?
-What causes failure to prime in a self-priming pump?
+Self-priming centrifugal pumps are unique.
+As the name suggests, they have the ability to prime themselves under suction lift conditions.
+They draw fluid up from tanks or pits below, making them easier and safer to work on than those that work below ground.
+Under the right conditions, they’ll free themselves of entrained gas and function normally on their own, but sometimes, they can’t.

-A BRIEF NOTE OF CAUTION: Just because they’re able to pull fluid into them, doesn’t mean that they should start up dry!!
-Self-priming pumps need fluid in the casing to get started.
+A BRIEF NOTE OF CAUTION: Just because self-priming pumps able to pull fluid into them, doesn’t mean that they should start up dry.
+Self-priming, centrifugal pumps need fluid in the casing to get started.
 Running dry, even for a short while, will cause damage to the mechanical seal, and pump failure.

 Once the pump is turned on, the impeller begins to turn in a counter clockwise rotation.
 The fluid inside, or the “initial prime”, flows through the volute into the discharge cavity.
 Here, the air and fluid separate, the air evacuates through an open ended line, or air release line, while the fluid returns to the impeller through a recirculation port.